June 21, 2021

-Conventional overnight summer camps target resilient, athletic children who respond well to group control, and can walk confidently from archery to arts and crafts while singing syllables that mimic Native American chants.
+Conventional overnight summer camps target resilient, athletic children who respond well to group control, and can walk confidently from archery to arts and crafts while singing Kumbaya.
 But for kids who are nonconformists, have two left feet, or need special attention, traditional camps can mean weeks of isolation and teasing.

 For an adolescent whose learning differences may have left him feeling fearful or inadequate, trekking through a tropical rainforest in Belize can provide a giant dose of personal accomplishment and confidence.
 Likewise a boat adventure that includes canoeing and climbing with experienced instructors offers participants the opportunity to take risks within a supportive group.